- time Recent High School Graduates: 17-19 Years Old

 In general, you will have all of the same opportunities to volunteer, learn, and travel as those who are not on the Fellowship Track.
 However, the weekly sessions will occur at the same time as the other specialty tracks, so you will not be able to sign up for the majority of the other specialty track options.
 You will be able to sign up for the Tiyul track and any of the international trips.
 Additionally, since track seminars require attendance you may miss a few classes or trips throughout Year course but you will not be penalized for being absent and you will have the opportunity to make up missed-work when relevant.

-*All Fellows will begin Year Course in Kedma, meaning that they will start their year in the city of Jerusalem.
+*All Fellows will begin Year Course in Yama, meaning that they will start their year in the city of Tel Aviv.

 There will be weekly enrichment sessions which include meeting individuals/organizations, traveling and trainings.
 The program will be broken down into units throughout the year.
 They include:

-- Israel Education in the Context of Camp: Thanksgiving Weekend, Thursday – Sunday
+- Israel Education in the Context of Camp

 - Weekly enrichment and outings throughout the Jerusalem semester